-Together, the 16.6 acres of formal public access to the shoreline that Taylor is proposing will offset the physical footprint of the Proposal, which is limited to 9.1 acres.
+Together, the 16.6 acres of formal public access to the shoreline and development of outreach and education opportunities about the area that Taylor is proposing will offset the physical footprint of the Proposal, which is limited to 9.1 acres.
 And qualitatively, this offset will provide greater public opportunities to access the shorelines compared to any reductions in use caused by the Proposal.
-See Shoreline Inventory at 10-25-10-25.
+See Shoreline Inventory at 10-25-10-25 (reporting that a countywide survey indicate a strong desire for water access activities, with the top priority for park funding to go towards waterfront parks to improve water access, which will be provided by Taylor's proposed offsets).

 This offset will also comply with all applicable sections of MCC 17.50.140(b).
-Among other things, the public access will be compatible with the natural shoreline character, no adverse impacts to shoreline ecological functions or public safety are expected, and connections to public streets are already provided or, in the case of Areas 1 and 2, are not required because the access if for boat-in use only.
-MCC 17.50.140(b)(8), (11), (12).
+Among other things, the public access will be compatible with the natural shoreline character, no adverse impacts to shoreline ecological functions or public safety are expected, and connections to public streets are already provided.
+MCC 17.50.140(b)(8), (11).
 Taylor recognizes that public access easements and permit conditions shall be recorded prior to installation of the Proposal, and the company will install and maintain signs in conspicuous locations.
 MCC 17.50.140(b)(14), (15).
-These signs will notify the public of the right to access the identified areas during daylight hours and advise the public that the access areas are part of Taylor's farming operations, and that cultivated shellfish shall not be removed.
+These signs will notify the public of the right to access the identified areas during daylight hours and advise the public that the access areas are part of Taylor's farming operations, and that cultivated shellfish shall not be removed nor should gear be damaged or removed.